Horace H. Fuller: World War II

 Recently arrived troops of the 41st Infantry Division are reviewed by Australian Army Minister Frank Forde on April 14, 1942, accompanied by Major General Horace H. Fuller.
 Note the World War I style M1917A1 Steel helmets.

 On returning to the United States, Fuller attended a refresher course at Fort Sill before being posted to command the artillery of the 3rd Infantry Division at Fort Lewis.
 As such, he was promoted to the temporary rank of brigadier general on October 1, 1940.

 Fuller returned to the Command and General Staff College as its commandant in June 1941, but, in December 1941, following the sudden death of Major General George A. White, he became commander of the 41st Infantry Division and was promoted to the temporary rank of major general on December 15, 1941.
 That same month saw the United States officially enter World War II.

 Fuller led the 41st Infantry Division in the attacks on Salamaua, Hollandia, and Biak.
 At Biak, tenacious defence by well-dug-in Japanese defenders frustrated his attempt to rapidly secure the island.
 Running afoul of General Douglas MacArthur's need to have the island secured quickly, Fuller found himself superseded in command at Biak by Lieutenant General Robert L. Eichelberger, a West Point classmate.
-Fuller then asked to be relieved of his command, becoming the only divisional commander to be relieved in the Western New Guinea campaign.
+In June 1944, Fuller asked to be relieved of his command, becoming the only divisional commander to be relieved in the Western New Guinea campaign.

-He was awarded the Army Distinguished Service Medal.
-His citation read: